Single T gate in a Clifford circuit drives transition to universal entanglement spectrum statistics

-In Fig.~\ref{fig:r_inverse}, we plot the average $\langle \widetilde{r} \rangle$ for different system sizes and numbers of T gates inserted.
+In Fig.~\ref{fig:r_inverse}, we plot the infinite-time average $\langle \widetilde{r}(\tau \rightarrow \infty) \rangle$ for different system sizes and numbers of T gates inserted.
 In contrast to the previous case, here we find instead that different curves collapse to another universal scaling function:

+where $\alpha>0$, and we numerically find $\alpha \approx 0.6$.
+We emphasize that the precise value of $\alpha$ is not the main focus of our study.
+Rather, the fact that $\alpha$ must be positive is the most important message here, which is in sharp contrast to Eq.~(\ref{eq:scaling}).
 The difference between Eq.~(\ref{eq:scaling2}) and Eq.~(\ref{eq:scaling}) drastically changes the behavior in the thermodynamic limit.
-From Fig.~\ref{fig:r_inverse}, we find that the average $\langle \widetilde{r} \rangle$ reaches $\widetilde{r}_{\rm GUE}$ when $n_T/\sqrt{N} \sim \mathcal{O}(1)$.
-Therefore, in the infinite system size limit, one needs number $n_T \sim \mathcal{O}(\sqrt{N})$ T gates to alter the ES from Poisson to W-D distribution.
-Notice that even in this case, since $n_T$ is only subextensive in sytem size, the required density of T gates still vanishes as $1/\sqrt{N}$.
+From Fig.~\ref{fig:r_inverse}, we find that the average $\langle \widetilde{r} \rangle$ reaches $\widetilde{r}_{\rm GUE}$ when $n_T/N^{0.6} \sim \mathcal{O}(1)$.
+Therefore, in the infinite system size limit, one needs number $n_T \sim \mathcal{O}(N^{0.6})$ T gates to alter the ES from Poisson to W-D distribution.
+Notice that even in this case, since $n_T$ is only sub-extensive in system size, the required density of T gates still vanishes as $1/N^{0.4}$.